 [15:52] When they (angels) entered unto him (Abraham), they said, “Peace” (salaaman).
 He said, “We are afraid of you.”

-[16:28] Those whom the angels put them to death while they are doing wrong to themselves, but they would say: “Peace (al-salama), we are not doing any evil.”
-Yes indeed, God is aware of what you used to do.
+[16:28] Those whom the angels put them to death in wrongdoing to their souls, then they would say the peace (al-salama), “We have not been in doing any evil.”
+Yes indeed, God is Knower of what you have done to achieve.

-[16:87] And they would say the peace (al-salama) to God on that day, and lost them what they used to invent.
+[16:87] And they have offered the peace (al-salama) to God on that day, and lost from them what they used to invent.